The Marketing OS for Family Law firms.

 • Attribution surfaces 30-, 60-, 90-, and 180-day conversion windows — you finally see the long-tail signers your old "last-month signed cases" scorecard was missing entirely

 Reading this and recognizing your firm?
-Book a Diagnostic.
+Book a Discovery Call.

-A 90-day Sprint can't even prove out a 180-day Family Law cycle.
-The Sprint's own scorecard breaks against the lag.
+A surface-level engagement can't even prove out a 180-day Family Law cycle.
+The lag breaks the scorecard.

-The Sprint can still fit a Family Law firm — typically a 5+ attorney shop already running content and SEO, looking for paid amplification (LSAs + Google Search + retargeting) layered on top.
+CMO Engaged can still fit a Family Law firm — usually a 5+ attorney shop already running content, SEO, and CRM nurture, looking for the 5-pillar organizational scaffolding layered on top.
 But that's the exception, not the default.

-If you're a Family Law firm reading this, you'll most likely skip the Sprint when we get to the Diagnostic recap.
+If you're a Family Law firm reading this, the OS Diagnostic recap will most likely point you toward CMO Embedded or CMO Anchor — not CMO Engaged.
 That's the honest read of your buyer cycle, and we'd rather tell you upfront than sell you a tier that doesn't fit your data.

 A note on the competitive set.